The Verdict Is Out on “The Idol,” and It’s Not So Pretty

 The Idol: A timeline

-A little less than six months since its greenlight, HBO mentioned that the team behind The Idol aligned on a “new creative direction,” which means the adjustment affected some cast and crew members.
+A little less than six months since it was greenlit, HBO mentioned that the team behind The Idol aligned on a “new creative direction,” which means the adjustment affected some cast and crew members.
 This includes Amy Seimetz (The Girlfriend Experience) exiting her role as director.
-Instead, Sam Levinson, whose controversy with Euphoria constantly follows him even in new ventures such as The Idol, gets his seat at the director’s chair.
-Later on, reports about The Weeknd’s desires to have a show with less highlights on the cult aspect and more focus on himself allegedly were the root of the overhaul—decisions Levinson was more than happy to oblige with as writer-director.
+Instead, Sam Levinson, whose controversy with Euphoria constantly follows him even in new ventures such as The Idol, got to sit on the director’s chair.
+Later on, reports about The Weeknd’s alleged desire to have a show with less highlight on the cult aspect and more focus on himself were revealed to be the root of the overhaul—a decision Levinson was more than happy to oblige with as writer-director.

 Eventually, Rolling Stone published a large exposé on The Idol’s transformation from satire to embodying the thing they’re making fun of.
 Over 10 sources approached the publication that The Idol has fully become “a shitshow.”
 Levinson’s ascension to the director’s chair meant doubling down on sexual content, often teetering the line of scandalous and disturbing that would put Euphoria’s penchant for nudity to shame.
 One representative tells Rolling Stone, “It was like any rape fantasy that any toxic man would have in the show—and then the woman comes back for more because it makes her music better.”
 Needless to say, the hype slowly tuned into hesitation the moment the story dropped—but many Levinson-Tesfaye believers still wanted to give it a shot.